Coronary Heart Disease (cont.)

 If other tests suggest blockage of the coronary arteries, you may undergo a nuclear (radionuclide) stress test.

-- The substance most often used is thallium, so this is
+- The substance most often used is sestamibi, so this is often called a sestamibi (MIBI) stress test.

 Vibhuti N Singh, MD, MPH, FACC, FSCAI